nefrock/parallel-wave-gan/README.md

 - Cuda 10.0+
 - CuDNN 7+
 - NCCL 2+ (for distributed multi-gpu training)
-- libsndfile (you can install via `sudo apt install libsndfile-dev` in ubuntu)
+- libsndfile (you can lall via `sudo apt install libsndfile-dev` in ubuntu)
 - jq (you can install via `sudo apt install jq` in ubuntu)
 - sox (you can install via `sudo apt install sox` in ubuntu)

 Different cuda version should be working but not explicitly tested.
 All of the codes are tested on Pytorch 1.0.1, 1.1, 1.2, 1.3.1, 1.4, 1.5.1, and 1.7.

 Pytorch 1.6 works but there are some issues in cpu mode (See #198).